willfindlay/COMP5900X-TrustedComputing/discussion_lead/week7/slides/speaking-notes.md

 - Control flow policy can be generated or manually crafted, and modified at will

-- Griffin technically falls into this category, but relies on hardware assistance for its implementation

 - In terms of benefits, runtime instrumentation is far more flexible than the other two categories